elsehow/dsp-is/neurosky-browser/README.md

 see a real-time FFT of your neurosky data..........in the web browser!!

-lib/mindwave-client.js is reading neurosky data over the serial port using the [mindwave2](http://npmjs.com/package/mindwave2) package on npm. it wites this data to process.stdout
+lib/mindwave-client.js is reading neurosky data over the serial port using the [mindwave2](http://npmjs.com/package/mindwave2) package on npm. it produces spectral data at 100Mhz, which it writes to process.stdout

-server.js spawns mindwave-client, and pipes that process's stdout to a [shoe](http://npmjs.com/package/shoe) stream.
+server.js pipes mindwave-client.j's process.stdout to a [shoe](http://npmjs.com/package/shoe) stream.

-the web client (client.js) takes that stream, turns each buffer into an integer, and uses [kefir](rpominov.github.io/kefir/) to make a sliding window of the last 512 values, FFT them, and render the spectrogram to the DOM.

-the result? a real-time FFT of your neurosky data at a smooth 512 Hz -- with all-javascript DSP!
+the web client (client.js) bandpasses this stream into alpha, beta, gamma, + delta bands